- Cardonald Campus

 A PVG will be required to undertake the mandatory placement which is embedded in the course.

-You will be able to register as either a Level 2 Gym Instructor or a Level 3 Personal Trainer with the Register of Exercise Professionals upon successful completion of this course.
+You will be able to register as a Level 2 Gym Practitioner or a Level 3 Personal Trainer with the Chartered Institute for the Management of Sport and Physical Activity (CIMSPA) upon successful completion of this course.